Easy Steps To Grow Kava In A Container

 Growing Kava In A Container

-Before harvest, kava takes roughly 18 months from the time the seeds are planted, but you can get more than 30 pounds of roots if you add a footer to your pot, which should be about 20 inches high.
+Before harvest, kava takes roughly 18 months from the seeds' planting, but you can get more than 30 pounds of roots if you add a footer to your pot, which should be about 20 inches high.

-When planting underground, you'll need a container for the soil that has good drainage holes for the root system.
-This container should be filled with a mixture of compost, sand, and thick, fertile dirt.
+When planting underground, you'll need a soil container with good drainage holes for the root system.
+This container should contain compost, sand, and thick, fertile dirt.

 Because kava has shallow, non-aggressive roots that do not dig deeply into the soil to find water sources, it can also be grown in a pot, but it will require more care than if planted in the ground.